-- E. No Adverse Effect - 1.
-For those undertakings where Historic Properties may be affected, GDOT's Cultural Resources Staff and/or consultants will apply the criteria of adverse effect in consultation with the SHPO, Tribes, and other consulting parties, as appropriate, in accordance with 36 CFR 800.5.
-Subsequent to avoidance and minimization efforts, if the effect of the undertaking will not be adverse, the GDOT Cultural Resources Staff and/or consultants will propose a finding of No Adverse Effect and will document their finding in an Assessment of Effects document that will include the project Need and Purpose, Description, maps, photographs of the resource in the area of proposed construction, Determinations of Eligibility (DOEs) for Historic Properties, construction plans in the area of the resource, and planning to minimize harm (See Section 5.5 of the Cultural Resources Manual for details). - F. Adverse Effect - 1.
-Subsequent to avoidance and minimization efforts, if the GDOT Cultural Resources Staff and/or consultants determine that the undertaking will have an adverse effect on Historic Properties in consultation with the SHPO, Tribes, and other consulting parties, as appropriate, GDOT will issue a finding of Adverse Effect and will document the finding in an Assessment of Effects document that will include the project Need and Purpose, Description, maps, photographs of the resource in the area of proposed construction, DOEs for Historic Properties, construction plans in the area of the resource, avoidance alternatives, planning to minimize harm, and proposed mitigation. - 2.
+- 1. Subsequent to avoidance and minimization efforts, if the GDOT Cultural Resources Staff and/or consultants determine that the undertaking will have an adverse effect on Historic Properties in consultation with the SHPO, Tribes, and other consulting parties, as appropriate, GDOT will issue a finding of Adverse Effect and will document the finding in an Assessment of Effects document that will include the project Need and Purpose, Description, maps, photographs of the resource in the area of proposed construction, DOEs for archaeological resources, construction plans in the area of the resource, avoidance alternatives, planning to minimize harm, and proposed mitigation. - 2.
 GDOT Cultural Resources Staff and/or consultants will consult with the SHPO, the Lead Federal Agency, Tribes, and any other consulting parties to evaluate the Adverse Effect finding and/or discuss options that would avoid or minimize adverse effects. - 3.
 If the GDOT Cultural Resources Staff and/or consultants determine that an undertaking may adversely affect a National Historic Landmark, GDOT's Cultural Resources Staff will notify the Lead Federal Agency, and the Lead Federal Agency will notify and request the SHPO, the ACHP, and the SOI to participate in consultation to resolve any adverse effects, as outlined in 36 CFR 800.10. - 4.
 For all undertakings in which adverse effects to Historic Properties cannot be avoided, GDOT's Cultural Resources Staff and/or consultants will notify the Lead Federal Agency, and the Lead Federal Agency will notify the ACHP of the finding of adverse effect.
-GDOT will continue to consult with SHPO, Tribes, and other consulting parties, as applicable, to resolve adverse effects and conclude the Section 106 process in accordance with 36 CFR 800.6. - G. Upon ratification of an MOA to resolve adverse effects, the Lead Federal Agency will file the executed agreement with the ACHP, documenting the agency's compliance with Section 106 in accordance with 36 CFR 800.6(c). - H. Documenting Completion of Section 106 Commitments to Resolve Adverse Effects - 1.
-When an MOA or project-level Programmatic Agreement (PA) is prepared to resolve adverse effects pursuant to Stipulation VII.F, GDOT shall report on the progress of implementing the commitments to resolve adverse effects stipulated in the MOA or project-level PA in the annual report required under Stipulation XII of this Agreement.
-When all commitments included in a MOA or project-level PA are completed, GDOT shall notify all signatories to that agreement and document the completion of the commitments in the annual report required under Stipulation XII of this Agreement.
-Should any signatory to an MOA or project-level PA dispute that all commitments to resolve adverse effects are complete, the procedures for dispute resolution outlined in the applicable agreement document will be followed.
+GDOT will continue to consult with SHPO, Tribes, and other consulting parties, as applicable, to resolve adverse effects and conclude the Section 106 process in accordance with 36 CFR 800.6.